nabu-platform/triton/readme.md

 Triton is a standalone component that can be run on a machine.
 It will connect to a central instance (referred to as Poseidon) and get instructions to run on the local machine.
 The connection uses websockets for full duplex communication over a persistent connection while reusing the firewall friendly http protocol.

-This is primarily aimed at server management to automate:
+Triton will have three main responsibilities:

+- System health
+	- triton will use a heartbeat to send system information (disk space usage, cpu usage, memory usage...)
+	- the persistance of the connection and the heartbeat combine to make it easy to figure out if a system is down, poseidon can use this
+- Remote management
+	- triton allows management of arbitrary glue files to be pushed from poseidon
+	- this allows you to do all sorts of management automation like
 		- installation of software
 		- software updates
 		- ssh key management
 		- ssh tunneling
 		- restarting of services
 		...
+- CEF Events: triton will allow pushing

+# Offline

+Ideally triton can still be used without poseidon, through a local interface.
+This would allow it to retain some of its features in environments where the central hookup is not allowed.
+We could set up a local socket (can only be connected to from localhost, ssh inbound is seen as localhost) that allows you to send commands?
+The local socket requirement prevents the need for identification.

 # Identifier